 Whatever your age, your first car insurance policy will probably be the most expensive you ever buy.

-You can save £100s by using our table above to shop around for quotes.
-Some insurers will offer much lower premiums than others so it pays to get as many quotes as possible to find the best deals.
+Some insurers will offer much lower premiums than others so it pays to get as many quotes as possible to find the best deals

-Get comprehensive cover, which not only does it give you the best protection, it can be cheaper than lower levels of cover.
+Get comprehensive cover, which not only gives you the best protection, but can be cheaper than lower levels of cover.
 This guide explains which level you should get.